 Make the Brine

-For each quart jar of pickles, bring 1 cup water and 1 cup vinegar to the boil.
-While the brine is coming to the boil, fill the jars.
+- For each quart jar of pickles, measure 1 cup water and 1 cup vinegar into a saucepan.
+Bring the water and vinegar to the boil.
+While the brine is coming to the boil, fill the jars (see next section).

 Fill the Jars